bkushigian/bkushigian.github.io/_posts/2024-07-03-poker-diaries-volume-2.md

 answer them.
 It of course depends on my opponent.
 If they bluff too much I should trap more.
 If they never bluff I should play my hands 'naturally' (bet strong and weak, and check medium).

+Enter the equilibrium.
+The game theorist John Nash discovered that every